-The \$10,030 of depreciation associated with the adminto istration function assets relates capital essentially serve all functions.
-Accordingly, it is included as a direct expense of the administration function on the Statement of Activities and then allocated to other functions in accordance with the Council's method of allocating indirect expenses.
-The other depreciation amounts (\$554) are charged as direct expenses to their related functions on the Statement of Activities.
+The \$9,477 of depreciation associated with the administration function relates to capital assets that essentially serve all functions.
+Accordingly, it is included as a direct expense of the administration function on the Statement of Activities and then allocated to other functions accordance with the Council's method in of allocating indirect expenses.
+The other depreciation amounts (\$604) are charged as direct expenses to their related functions on the Statement of Activities.